sst/guide/index.md

     </div>

     <h4 class="site-description-full">
-      Serverless Stack (SST) is an open-source serverless application platform that deploys to your AWS account, helping you go from idea to IPO.
+      SST is an open-source serverless application platform that deploys to your AWS account, helping you go from idea to IPO.
     </h4>

     <div class="controls">